mddazure/azure-vwan-microhack/README.md

 ### :point_right: Branch routes
 Now observe Effective Routes for onprem-vm.

+`az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n onprem-nic --output table`

 :exclamation: Note that routes are present for the Spoke VNETs, pointing to the local VNET VPN Gateway.

-The routes for the Spoke VNETs were learned via BGP and programmed into the vm route table automatically, without the need to install UDRs.
+The VNET Gateway learned the routes for the Spoke VNETs via BGP and programmed them into the vm route table automatically, without the need to install UDRs.

 ### :point_right: Spoke routes
 Again observe Effective Routes for spoke-1-vm, as follows: